-While most forms of gambling are illegal in California, CA tribal casinos are legal, and they remain havens of gambling activity.
+While most forms of gambling are illegal in California, Indian casinos in California are legal, and they remain havens of gambling activity.
 This is because tribal casinos are technically on Indian land instead of California state government property.
 As a result, state gambling legislation does not apply.

-This allows Indian casinos to offer most major gambling activities you would expect from a classic casino and resort.
-Social games or gambling activities for money like bingo, lottery games, poker, slot machines, blackjack, and any other electronic games are all available in different amounts or in different themes depending on the resort in question.
-Games are either regulated by the National Indian Gaming Commission or by state authorities, depending on the type of game.
+This allows Indian casinos to offer most major gambling activities you would expect from a classic casino and resort, such as slot machines, poker, video poker, Keno, bingo, and various table games, including blackjack, baccarat, and more.
+Games are either regulated by the National Indian Gaming Commission or by state authorities.

 The biggest concentration of Southern California casinos is in Riverside County and San Diego County.
 Of the 66 tribal casinos operating in California, a full 1/3 — or 33% — are in Riverside County and San Diego County, with 22.